17 Tactics to Create Engaging & SEO-Friendly Content

 This is when it’s time to walk away.

-Contingent on the size of the content, this period away may take a few hours, days, weeks, months, or years.
+Contingent on the size of the content, this break period may take a few hours, days, weeks, months, or years.

-In regards to the latter, I’ve been away from the final draft of my debut fiction novel for nearly six years.
-Between I drafted another three, but I’m simply not ready to finish that first one.
+I’ve been away from the final draft of my debut fiction novel for nearly six years, for example.
+I drafted another three but am simply not ready to finish that first one.

-But then again, that novel is for my relaxation – not client work that needs finishing under tight deadlines.
+Of course, that novel is for my relaxation – not client work that needs finishing under tight deadlines.

-11. Repeat Steps 9 and 10, then Return to SEO Thinking
+11. Repeat Steps 9 And 10, Then Return To SEO Thinking

 Repeat steps 9 and 10 for as long as it takes.
 Once satisfied, it’s time to return to the SEO thought process.

-Start by revisiting your keyword research, and reread your related keywords.
+Start by revisiting your topic and keyword research.

-Now that the tough writing is done, and thoughts/themes are explored, some related keywords will make more sense than others.
+Now that the tough writing is done and thoughts/themes are explored, some related keywords will make more sense than others.

 Again, think like the reader.
-Place as many of these related keywords into your article in a natural flow.
+The keywords you’re using need to fit into your article in a natural flow.

-Now that you’re satisfied with the implementation of the related keywords, it’s time again get into the reader’s mindset and out of your own.
+Now that you’re satisfied with your implementation of the related keywords, it’s time again to get into the reader’s mindset and out of your own.

 First walk away, then come back and read the latest draft out loud, making sure not to skip the subheads.

-A trick I use is having my Facetime app open on my Mac so I can see myself while reading.
+I like to have my Facetime app open on my Mac so I can see myself while reading.
 I guess this replaces reading in the mirror, which never worked for me.

-When seeing yourself as most see you in the digital world, you quickly realize how dumb you sound – and look – when your content is unclear.
+When seeing yourself as most see you in the digital world, you will hear how you sound – and look – when your content is unclear.

 Clean up the draft once again before returning to SEO.

-13. Meta Descriptions Need as Much Energy as Revisions
+13. Meta Descriptions Need As Much Energy As Revisions

 Once you have your best possible draft (don’t be married to it just yet; if you are not the final editor, things are bound to change), it’s time to write the meta description.

-Though Google says it has zero ranking factor, it can have a significant impact on who clicks through to your website.
+Though Google says it has zero impact on ranking, it can have a significant impact on who clicks through to your website.

-The title tag is the main driver of openings in search results, but the meta description can help strengthen that title tag, or weaken it.

-Don’t spend all the time writing and revising just to let a meta description pass by.
+Don’t spend all of that time writing and revising just to let a meta description pass you by.

-Also, use target and top-volume related keywords in it when possible.
+Use target and related keywords in your meta description where it makes sense.
 If in a search query, these keywords are bold in the meta description, which naturally attracts the eye, enhancing openings and user experience (UX).

-Once your meta description is complete, the layout warrants it, write a “deck head,” which is basically the original subheading that supports the main title.
+Once your meta description is complete, the layout warrants it, write a “deck headline,” which is basically the original subheading that supports the main title.

 The deck (as it is known in traditional journalism) is used to create curiosity around the title tag.

-14. Optimize, Thinking from the Top Page & Down
+14. Optimize, Thinking From The Top Of The Page Down

 Think from the top of the page down, and make sure you have optimized the following with keywords in mind: